bnurd/alobaba/README.md

 - IPaymu (payment gateway) [https://ipaymu.com]

 ## Demo
+> [!NOTE]
+> Since the product image source is taken from alibaba.com, sometimes the images may not display due to CORS issues on certain networks.
+If you experience this, try using Cloudflare DNS at (1.1.1.1).
 - You can visit: [https://alobaba.bnurd.com](https://alobaba.bnurd.com/)
 - credential to sign in
   - email: bagus@gmail.com